What are Quail Eggs?

 Some Individuals Might Be Allergic To Quail Eggs

-Quail eggs are a good source of Ovomucoid Protein, which plays a vital role in allergies and delivering comfort from the diverse symptoms like congestion and inflammation.
+Quail eggs are a good source of Ovomucoid Protein, which plays a vital role in allergies and delivering comfort from diverse symptoms like congestion and inflammation.
 However, it should be that this benefit might not be perfect for everyone, and quail eggs may cause or worsen allergic reactions in them.
-It has been founds that some individuals might be allergic to chicken eggs and quail eggs, and some individuals might be allergic to quail eggs without being allergic to a chicken egg.
+It has been found that some individuals might be allergic to chicken eggs and quail eggs, and some individuals might be allergic to quail eggs without being allergic to a chicken egg.

 May Increase The Risk of Hypotension